 It seems that people will either love this backrest or hate it.
 This is due to the material used.
 Not everyone likes the feel of plastic.
 While the Truly’s back is flexible, it is still hard plastic.
 Some do not like the way it feels, especially when compared to mesh or a padded backrest.

 Along with seat comfort and back support, we also used the opinion of everyone in our office to score armrest comfort.
 The arm option that we used for testing on the Truly was the AR-485.
-The arms did well compared to the other chairs on the list, with a top 7 score.
+The arms did well compared to the other chairs on the list.
 There are several different arm options on the Truly.
 To make things easier, we selected the four most popular arms that are chosen on the Truly.
 I briefly describe each option below.

 KR-25 – These are the most basic arms.
 They are made from steel and have a plastic cover.
 They are all black and only feature height adjustment.
 They have soft arm pads that feature a waterfall front.
 These arms are not the highest quality but the pads are comfortable and they do their job.

 KR-200 – These arms are identical to the KR-25 above, but they also feature width adjustment.
 They are currently a $30 upcharge.

 KR-445 – These arms are the most adjustable option.
 They have height and width adjustment.
 The arm pads are depth adjustable, width adjustable and can pivot.
 They are all black and made from steel with a plastic cover.
 The arm pads are soft and have a large surface area.
 They are really adjustable but there is some wiggle or “play” in these arms.
 They are not as solid and they do not fit as tightly as higher quality arms.
 They are currently an $75 upcharge.